 Dev Blog: The Technology Behind Broxy Games

-How a small independent studio ships across six platforms: our engine choices, our custom tooling, and why we automate everything twice.
+How a small independent studio ships polished mobile games: our engine choices, our shared tooling, and why we automate everything twice.

 By Broxy Games Engineering

-People ask why we use both Unity and Unreal Engine.
+People ask why we use more than one engine.
 The honest answer: the game picks the engine, not the other way around.

 Why we automate everything twice

 Our rule: if a process breaks a release once, it gets automated.
 If it breaks twice, the automation gets tests.
-Boring pipelines are what let three small teams ship simultaneously across six platforms without weekend crunch.
+Boring pipelines are what let a small team ship polished games without weekend crunch.

 What's next

 We are hiring engineers who love this kind of problem.
-If shared code that ships to millions of devices sounds like your idea of fun, check the careers page.
+If shared, well-tested code that ships to real devices sounds like your idea of fun, check the careers page.